Peter554/netlifycmsdemo/slides/content.md

 # What is [Netlify](https://www.netlify.com/)?

-- A platform for developing static sites with superpowers.
+- A platform for developing static sites with superpowers ("jamstack").

 .img-large[![](/media/netlify-workflow.png)]